 The communities within NH's two EPZs are listed below:

 DPHS will make KI pills available to people who live or work in the EPZs until the NH supply is distributed or the five year shelf life is reached.

 To receive KI, a person must fill out and submit a simple application form .
 The form is available from this web page, as well as in the yearly Seabrook Station calendar distributed to all residents within the EPZ.

-Also, see the Distribution Guidelines for Institutions Requesting Potassium Iodide (KI).
+Also, see the Distribution Guidelines for Individuals and Institutions Requesting Potassium Iodide (KI).